UBC-MOAD/tracer_profiles_paper/input_files/README.md

 ## Input files

-Follow the links to download the binary files of initial temperature, salinity and tracer concentration and bathymetry files required to run the model or download the [zip file](https://www.eoas.ubc.ca/~kramosmu/tracer_profiles_paper/input_files/input_files.zip) to get them all (2.4 GB when unzipped).
+Follow the links to download the binary files of initial temperature, salinity and tracer concentration and bathymetry files required to run the model.

 ### Bathymetry